iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> Makes me go out for a walk even if I dont have much time.
+If I achieve my target I treat myself.<br> :date: __2020-11-29 13:07:56__

+> The app has made me more active, however would be better if it showed distance walked based on an average step length.<br> :date: __2020-11-27 10:50:12__

+> A good, simple app, tracks my walking time with the hounds<br> :date: __2020-11-23 14:39:07__

 > I've persevered with the app and it improved to 5 star standard.
 It was used in conjunction with a Fitbit; they gave comprehensive information together, particularly when used for backpacking or trying new walks.
 Unfortunately the comprehensive output of the original, where you could see where active minutes were lost due to using gates, stiles bogs etc., has been replaced with a trophy icon for every 10 mins that reduces it usefulness quite considerably, without losing its core purpose.<br> :date: __2020-11-23 10:23:10__